Return to the Atlas

 Privacy

 Tonewood Atlas keeps data collection to the minimum needed for the site to be useful.
-We don’t serve advertising, we don’t hold user accounts, we don’t sell or share information with third parties, and we don’t use any kind of cross-site tracking.
+We don’t serve advertising, we don’t require an account to browse, we don’t sell or share information with third parties, and we don’t use any kind of cross-site tracking.
 We do run a privacy-friendly analytics tool (Plausible) for aggregated traffic counts — details below.
 As the site evolves, what we collect may grow with it; when that happens, we’ll update this page with specifics before any change goes live, rather than hide changes behind generic policy boilerplate.

 Analytics — what we use, what it sees